somaditya/CodeKatas/README.md

-# Katas
+# Code Katas

-Short practice codes for Core Java, OOP, Design Patterns etc.
+* For honing programming skills through practice and repitition.